Key Points

-• Keep a simple evidence trail so you can review, learn, and avoid repeating mistakes.
+• Build a simple evidence trail (links, screenshots, transaction hashes) so you can review decisions later.

-1. Verify the token address from the official docs, not social posts.
+1. Verify the token address from official docs (not social posts).

 2. Check verified code, proxy status, and admin powers on the explorer.